edrobinson/Ejax/docs/Ejax.js.md

 class Ejax {

-  errored = false;  //Error flag url; //Server URL
+  errored = false;  //Error flag

-  //The constructor just stores the URL of the server PHP constructor(sUrl) {
+  //The constructor just turns offf the error flag constructor() {
-	this.url = sUrl;
+	this.bErrored = false;
   }
   /******************** Request and Response Handlers *********************/
   /*
   Send a request to a PHP class on the server then run the response handler method when complete.
+  Note: The theURL argument contains the name of the class to instance on the server.
+			As a result, your pages can call any of your server side classes depending on what services you want.
+I.e. if you want to send an email, call our email class.

   Parameters:
   theURL:         string  The URL of the service - a class